-You may earn credit hours at Chemeketa by enrolling in courses offered by television, telephone conference (Phone-Net), and mail.
+You may earn college credit hours by enrolling in courses offered by television and by mail.

-Courses by television allow you to earn college credits at home or at a Chemeketa center in Dallas, McMinnville, Stayton, or Woodburn.
+Courses by television allow you to earn college credits at home.
+Assignments are based on televised courses.
+You may view the broadcasts on your own set, or watch videotapes of these classes at the Salem Public Library or at Chemeketa centers in Dallas, McMinnville, Stayton, or Woodburn.